jiajiezhang7/learning-nav2/nav2_bringup/README.md

 * Some discussions about performance improvement of composed bringup could be found here: https://discourse.ros.org/t/nav2-composition/22175.

-To use, please see the Nav2 [Getting Started Page](https://docs.nav2.org/getting_started/index.html) on our documentation website.
-Additional [tutorials will help you](https://docs.nav2.org/tutorials/index.html) go from an initial setup in simulation to testing on a hardware robot, using SLAM, and more.
+To use, please see the Nav2 [Getting Started Page](https://navigation.ros.org/getting_started/index.html) on our documentation website.
+Additional [tutorials will help you](https://navigation.ros.org/tutorials/index.html) go from an initial setup in simulation to testing on a hardware robot, using SLAM, and more.

 Note:
 * gazebo should be started with both libgazebo_ros_init.so and libgazebo_ros_factory.so to work correctly.
 * spawn_entity node could not remap /tf and /tf_static to tf and tf_static in the launch file yet, used only for multi-robot situations.
-Instead it should be done as remapping argument <remapping>/tf:=tf</remapping>  <remapping>/tf_static:=tf_static</remapping> under ros2 tag in each plugin which publishes transforms in the SDF file.
+Instead it should be done as remapping argument <remapping>/tf:=tf</remapping>  <remapping>/tf_static:=tf_static</remapping> under ros2 tag in each plugin which publishs transforms in the SDF file.
 It is essential to differentiate the tf's of the different robot.

 ## Launch